liyunze-coding/twitch-widget-template/README.md

     - Whichever account you authorize with is the account that will send chat messages
   - Interact with browser widget, click on blue button `Click here after authorizing`

+## How does it work?

+Uses [Device Code Grant Flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#device-code-grant-flow) authorization method, [ComfyJS](https://github.com/instafluff/comfyjs) library is used to integrate with Twitch Chat via IRC.

+Access token, refresh token and scopes are stored in localstorage.
+Tokens are refreshed every time the widget is activated.

 ## Opportunities to Contribute

 - [ ] Third Party Emotes Integrations